Oak Hammock Marsh: Conservation

-The western shore of the marsh is home to Ducks Unlimited Canada's national head office, in a building that also serves as a public Interpretive Centre for the marsh.
-Boardwalks from the Interpretive Centre allow public access to the marsh and dykes.
-The building of a head office and public facility so close to critical wildlife habitat was the cause of controversy in the 1980s.

 Ecology

 Spring and fall migration

 More than 280 species of birds have been reported from the area, many of them during the spring and fall migrations.
 Numbers of staging waterfowl peak in early October when more than 300,000 ducks and geese may be present.
 Other species gathering in large numbers in the fall include Yellow-headed blackbird, Red-winged blackbird, and Bank swallow.

 The area is an important migration support for several shorebird species—White-rumped sandpiper, Short-billed dowitcher, Hudsonian godwit— as well as Sandhill crane, American white pelican, and Tundra swan.

 Snowy owl, Short-eared owl, Bald eagle, and Northern harrier can be seen in the fall and into winter.

 Breeding birds

 More than 90 species of birds are known to have bred at Oak Hammock Marsh.
 Colonial nesters represented by significant numbers include Franklin's gull, Black tern, Forster's tern, Black-crowned night heron, and Herring gull.
 Upland nesters include Blue-winged teal, Northern shoveler and Northern pintail.
 Nesting islands and wetland edges are utilized by Mallard, Gadwall, Canvasback, Redhead, Lesser scaup, Ruddy duck, Western grebe and Eared grebe.